Nicco

+Early life and education

+Nick Constantine Maniatty was born on August 7, 1977, in the borough of Queens, New York City.
+He attended Northeastern University.
+He had spending summers working in St. John U.S. Virgin Islands where his family lives.

 Career

-Nicco was influenced from a very young age with reggae music while spending summers working in St. John U.S. Virgin Islands where his family lives.
 After collaborating with European dance producers, he became popular with European night clubs, particularly after collaborating with a number of European artists, most notably with Austrian DJs Darius & Finlay starting 2009 appearing in a number of mixes and recordings and making an impact in Austria and Germany with recordings like "Do It All Night" and "Destination" released by Trak Music and "Rock to the Beat", "Hold On" and "Till Morning" released by Sony Germany.
-He also collaborated with Polish producer and DJ Robert M. in "Dance Hall Track" that was a hit in Poland and was certified gold.
+He also collaborated with Polish producer and DJ Robert M. on "Can't Slow Down", "In Trouble", as well as on "Dance Hall Track", which was a hit in Poland and was certified gold.
 He came back in 2012 with a new version of "Do It All Night" with Darius & Finlay featuring Zimbabwe-born German rapper Carlprit and Nicco.
-Nicco recently collaborated with R.I.O, as the voice of "Party Shaker", R.I.O.feat.
+Nicco recently collaborated with R.I.O., as the voice of "Party Shaker", R.I.O.feat.
 Nicco, allowing him to broaden his international presence.

-Style
+Musical style and influences

 Nicco molded his craft over the years and during his studies at Northeastern University in Boston Massachusetts.
 He moved to Queens, New York where he was singing and performing Dance-hall Reggae and Soca music in many of the well known Caribbean clubs in Brooklyn, New York.
 In the past 10 years Nicco has used his reggae influences to fuse both his vocals and rough chanting to formulate a new sound.